Upcoming Events

 Powered by Froala Editor

-Join the Lumbee Tribe of North Carolina for the "Dance of the Harvest Moon" Powwow on September 27 through September 29, 2024.
-The event is one of the largest powwows on the East Coast and it welcomes some of the best drum groups and dancers from around the nation.
-Tickets range from $5 - $20.
-For more information visit www.lumbeetribe.com.
-The 2024 head staff include Louis Campbell and Ciena Fedor as head male and female dancers; head drum judge is Billy Hunt; head dance judge is Nicholas Locklear; arena director is Patrick Green; the Emcees are JD Moore and Marty Thurman; and the host drums are WarPaint (Northern) and Otter Trail (Southern).
+Join the Lumbee Tribe of N.C. for the "Dance of the Harvest Moon" Powwow from September 27 to September 29, 2024, at the Lumbee Tribe Cultural Center, 638 Terry Sanford Drive, Maxton, North Carolina.
+The event is one of the largest powwows on the East Coast, and it welcomes some of the best drum groups and dancers from around the nation.
+Tickets range from $5 to $20.